A by-law relating generally to the transaction of the business and affairs of the

 10.1 Annual General Meeting

-Subject to compliance with section 293 of the Act, the annual general meeting of the Members shall be held at any place within the City of Ottawa on such day in each year between the first (1st) day of October and the thirtieth (30th) day of November, and at such time as the Board may by resolution determine or, in the absence of such determination, at the place where the head office of the Corporation is located.
+Subject to compliance with section 293 of the Act, the annual general meeting of the Members shall be held at any place within the City of Ottawa on such day in each year between the first (1st) day of October and the tenth (10th) day of December, and at such time as the Board may by resolution determine or, in the absence of such determination, at the place where the head office of the Corporation is located.

 The agenda for the annual general meeting shall include: